 What to watch out for

-On it’s surface AAVE is a fairly straight-forward lending platform, but under the hood it allows for some rather complex functionality.
+On its surface, AAVE is a fairly straight-forward lending platform, but dig deeper and it allows for some rather complex functionality.
 Of note is the phenomena of “flash loan attacks” which are a type of financial exploit unique to DeFi and enabled by AAVE’s flash loan feature.

 Flash loan attacks explained